Turning to God’s Word study group

 Des Moines, Iowa

 Christ the King parish hosts a Bible study that meets on Saturday mornings to discuss the weekend readings.
-The next meeting will be Saturday, April 25.
-Here is a link to the readings for Sunday, April 26.
-In the event that weather causes cancellations, notice will be posted here by 7:30 a.m. on Saturday mornings.
+The next meeting will be Saturday, June 6.
+Here is a link to the website of the United States Conference of Catholic Bishops (USCCB) with a post of the readings for the Solemnity of the Most Holy Body and Blood of Christ on June 7.
+In the event that weather causes cancellations for the Bible study, notice will be posted here by 7:30 a.m. on Saturday mornings.
 Participants who feel threatened by weather or road conditions or who have health concerns are advised to err on the side of safety and stay home—whether the Bible study has been cancelled or not.

 T